 LONDON EC2R 6DA

 IBAN Number: GB32HAND40516228859001

 N.B.
 There is a supplementary charge of 2% for online credit/Debit card payments.

 We are unable to confirm your place until fees have been received.

 Cancelling or postponing a course and accommodation after you have started

-If you cancel your course after your course has started we will not be able to refund your course fees but we may be able to defer the number of course weeks that you are cancelling to a later date.
+If you cancel your course after your course has started, we will not be able to refund your course fees but we may be able to defer the number of course weeks that you are cancelling to a later date, provided that deferment is within 12 months of the last day of attendance.
 If you cancel and leave during the week ( for example on a Monday, Tuesday etc) you would lose the remainder of your course for that week and any deferment would start from the following week.

 In the case of Flexi One-to-One tuition courses, to cancel an individual one-to-one lesson you must give 48 hours’ notice.
 If you give 48 hours’ notice then you will be able to re-schedule the lesson.
 If you fail to give 48 hours’ notice you will forfeit the lesson.
 In no circumstances would you be refunded for the lesson.

 If you wish to cancel your accommodation after you have arrived, you will be charged according to the cancellation policy of the specific accommodation you booked.
 This policy would have been made clear to you in writing at the booking stage.

 We strongly recommend that you take out insurance in case you are unable to start or finish your course for reasons outside your control, such as illness.